 - To provide guidance to Educators that will support programme planning both formal and informal based on Te Whariki (The Early Childhood Curriculum)

 - To encourage Educators to become reflective practitioners.

 - Individual planning is a continuous process involving observation and identification of significant children’s learning.
 See appendix 0ne: planning cycle and any other supportive documents needed.

 - Parents, Educators and Visiting Teachers will have input into the process of planning to ensure a holistic approach to planning for children’s learning.

 - Children’s first language will be valued.
 Educators will work in collaboration with parents/whanau to ensure that the child’s first language is integrated meaningfully into the curriculum.

 - Children have opportunities to share aspects of their culture with others in the service.

 - A variety of teaching strategies will be used to show the holistic way children learn and grow.

 - Learning journals will be used as a tool for recording, assessment and evaluation by Educators, families and Visiting Teachers, whether traditional or e-profiles.

 - Assessment takes place during children’s play and routine times.
-Assessment covers what the children think, know, understands and how they do these things.
-Assessment is about noticing, recognizing and responding to children.
+Assessment covers what the children know and understand and how they do these things.
+Assessment is about noticing, recognising and responding to children.